 The impressive display of flowers and plant life from all over the world has now captivated millions of travelers.
 This is part of an ongoing project where Singapore hopes to become a “City in a Garden.”

 Sprawling nature is not just seen at Gardens by the Bay but throughout the city.
 While strolling around you’ll notice that hotels, apartments, and landmarks incorporate an abundance of greenery into their structures.

 2. Walk or Take the MRT to Gardens by The Bay

 Escaping the hustle and bustle of urban life couldn’t be easier in this modern capital city of Southeast Asia.
 Just a quick walk from the financial hub of Singapore, you’ll find this one-of-a-kind nature exhibit that will make you feel like you’ve been transported to another planet!

 The best way to get around Singapore is to simply walk.
 It may seem intimidating at first, but the city is extremely easy to navigate by foot.
-If you’re short on time you can always hop in a Grab taxi or take the downtown line to the Bayfront MRT Station.

 3. Buy Your Gardens by the Bay Tickets